 Continue normal Spider Plant care

-That’s it – your Spider Plant propagation is complete!
-Now your various Spider Plants are safely in their new homes you want to resume normal care.
+Now your new plants are safely in their new homes you want to resume normal care.

 Spider Plant Propagation FAQs